In this article, you will learn:

 A Quick Overview of the Tulip App Editor

-The Steps List on the left shows the list of steps including the Master Layout.
+The Steps List on the left shows the list of steps including the Base Layout.

-Any formatting or layout edits you make to the Master Layout will automatically apply to each individual Step in the app.
+Any formatting or layout edits you make to the Base Layout will automatically apply to each individual Step in the app.

-You can alter the Master Layout within each Step by "unlocking" individual elements in the Context Pane on the right.
+You can alter the Base Layout within each Step by "unlocking" individual elements in the Context Pane on the right.

 The Toolbar at the top of the screen includes visual elements that can be added to the app.
 These are elements like shapes, photos, text, timers, videos and buttons.
 To add a new visual element to the app, simply click and drag it to the desired location.